Cosmic Ray Acceleration and Nonthermal Radiation at Accretion Shocks in the Outer Regions of Galaxy Clusters: Electron Preacceleration at Strong High- Shocks

 In our 2D PIC simulations, the wave vectors are confined in the $x$-$y$ domain, so the energy gain via $E_z$ is negligible as shown in Figure \ref{f4}(e)-(f).
 In 3D simulations, however, electrons could be energized through the work done by all three components of the electric field owing to the presence of 3D structures of the Weibel filaments.
 Despite such limitations of 2D simulations, the Weibel instability is triggered as long as $T_{i\perp} > T_{i\parallel}$.
 Hence, the acceleration process mediated by the Weibel-induced waves should operate regardless of the simulation dimensionality.
 For instance, \citet{matsumoto2017} showed that 2D simulations with an in-plane initial magnetic field provide the realistic 3D picture of the Weibel instability and the second-order Fermi-like acceleration process.

-In summary, the 2D PIC simulations presented in this section imply that electrons could be preaccelerated and injected to DSA at high-$M_A$ shocks even in the low magnetization regime of accretion shocks.
-Therefore, in the discussion below, we presume that the canonical DSA power-law spectra form in the downstream region of strong accretion shocks.
+In summary, the 2D PIC simulations of comparison models presented in this section imply that electrons could be preaccelerated and injected to DSA at high-$M_A$ shocks even in the low magnetization regime of accretion shocks.
+Therefore, in the discussion below, we presume that the canonical DSA power-law spectrum forms in the downstream region of strong accretion shocks.

 We note that we did not observe any significant pre-energization of suprathermal protons during $t \lesssim 8 \times 10^3 \omega_{\rm pi}^{-1}$ in our PIC simulations.
 However, we expect that proton preacceleration and injection via stochastic Fermi II acceleration would ensue on sufficiently longer timescales, since the maximum wavelength of the ion-Weibel-induced turbulence is comparable to the gyroradius of protons with $p_{\rm inj}$.